-Christine Caldwell Ames is a historian of medieval Europe with a particular interest in the history of Christianity, heresy and inquisition, and inter-religious relations.
-Her articles have appeared in The American Historical Review, Heresis, History Compass, and Comitatus, and she has written two books on religious repression in the Middle Ages: Righteous Persecution: Inquisition, Dominicans, and Christianity in the Middle Ages was published by the University of Pennsylvania Press, 2009) and Medieval Heresies: Christianity, Judaism, and Islam (Cambridge University Press, 2015).
+Christine Caldwell Ames is a historian of medieval Europe with a particular interest in the history of Christianity, heresy and inquisition, and interreligious relations.
+Her articles have appeared in The American Historical Review, Heresis, History Compass, and Comitatus, and she has written two books on religious repression in the Middle Ages: Righteous Persecution: Inquisition, Dominicans, and Christianity in the Middle Ages (University of Pennsylvania Press, 2009) and Medieval Heresies: Christianity, Judaism, and Islam (Cambridge University Press, 2015).

 A recipient of the USC Mortar Board Society's Excellence in Teaching Award, Professor Ames teaches various undergraduate courses on medieval European history, as well as a survey of Christianity from its origins to the present.
 She also regularly teaches the core course of History 101.

 My current book project is Blood of the Vine: A Religious History of Wine in Medieval Europe, which examines the various ways in which wine influenced religious culture throughout medieval society.
 I am also preparing a global history of Christianity.